jaredly/jerd/docs/Roadmap.md

 ### OpenGL Bonanza
 - [ ] make a play / stop / restart / record hover overlay dealio.
 With a cog that opens config for the recording.
+  - oh maybe a time slider too?
+If we establish what the periodicity of the thing is.
 - [ ] fix the bug I'm seeing when trying to multisample.

 - [x] I'd really like tracing to be able to debug #454b9144.